-One big benefit of outsourcing fulfillment is that major carriers pick up orders directly from the 3PL’s fulfillment centers to ship.
+One big benefit of outsourcing fulfilment is that major carriers pick up orders directly from the 3PL’s fulfilment centres to ship.

 Once the order ships, you receive order tracking information.
 Depending on the 3PL’s technology, you can either automatically or manually share this info with customers.

-Order fulfillment process: 3 tips to do it right
+Order fulfilment process: 3 tips to do it right

 Your receiving processes are key

-If you’re owning the receiving part of your order fulfillment processes, you want to make sure that it is optimized so you can act fast.
+If you’re owning the receiving part of your order fulfilment processes, you want to make sure that it is optimised so you can act fast.
 Any shipment should be processed as quickly as possible so that your customers can enjoy a fast delivery.